 The CDC results are compiled by year at the ShipDetective website.
 For example, in 2013, 24 ships scored a perfect 100, 23 were still satisfactory with scores between 86 and 93, and 11 scored an unsatisfactory 85 or less.

 Death Tolls on Cruise Ships

 Lists numbers of deaths by ship, with Costa Concordia well in the lead at 28 deaths.
 However, by cruise line Carnival Cruise Lines leads with 68 total deaths.
-NOTE: As of Aug 26, 2017, this website is down for an “update.”
+NOTE: During 2017, this website was down for an “update” although at this time (Feb 2018) it appears to be working.
 You may wish to consult this related article from The Telegraph.